 A more rigorous screening process has been adopted to review applications for the Ph.D program.
 All graduate faculty will review applications and make recommendations to ensure the quality of the admitted students.
-New students are introduced to graduate faculty quickly after admission so they can choose their concentration area.
-Students are also advised to take an Independent Study course with his/her committee chair to prepare for the comprehensive exam and dissertation.
-Faculty have also proposed to create a reading list for all doctoral students to help them better understand key theories and concepts in mass communication.
+Students are also required to submit a mini-proposal for dissertation at the time of Plan of Study meeting.
+Students will also work with committee chair to prepare for the comprehensive exam and the dissertation during the last semester of course work.

-Established in Cycle: 2011-2012 Implementation Status: Planned
+Established in Cycle: 2011-2012 Implementation Status: In-Progress

-Priority: High
+Priority: Low